matthewsides/Glossary-Of-Tech-Terms/README.md

 ▪ Objects communicate with each other through functions.

 ▪ New data and functions may be added whenever necessary.

+### Relationship Between the Programming Paradigms

+ Excluding the obvious fact that Event-Driven, Object-Orientated and Procedural programming are Programming Paradigms, the relationship between the paradigms is that they may all be used inconjunction with eachother meaning

 ## [3] Algorithms